 We strongly recommend not opening your mailing tube when you receive it so as not to damage or mark your print.
 To avoid natural oils on the skin deteriorating the archival cotton rag or unwanted creases or damage while unrolling your print, we suggest leaving this to a professional framer who can show you the print before framing.

 One thing to keep in mind, framing is not just framing, when obtaining quotes for your frame it is important to understand that all frames are made by hand and you pay for the quality that you're getting.
 Below are some of the different components that will affect the price and quality of your newly framed Giclée Studios print.

 Dry mounting is the process used to adhere prints or artwork to a rigid backing (substrate) before they can be framed.
 Choosing the right substrate to mount your new Giclée print on will influence how long your print will remain looking its best.
 The more rigid the substrate, the better your print will cope with any temperature or humidity fluctuations.

 The gold standard for dry mounting, Dibond® or commonly known as Aluminium Composite Panel (ACP) combines two 0.3 mm aluminium surface layers that sandwich a polyethylene core.
 This premium option is the choice of professional photographers and museums.
 Generally the most expensive, however offers the most stability and durability over a long period of time.

-KAPA®mount (Aluminium Lined Foamed Core Board)
+Gator Board or KAPA®mount (Aluminium Lined Foamed Core Board)